Links to other pages in this section are shown below.

 “The musical tradition of the universal Church is a treasure of inestimable value, greater even than that of any other art.
 The main reason for this pre-eminence is that, as sacred song united to the words, it forms a necessary or integral part of the solemn liturgy.”
 ‘Sacrosanctum Concilium’ (Constitution on the Sacred Liturgy.
 1963)

 Saint Edmund’s Parish has a strong tradition of liturgical music.
-There are three instrumental music groups and an organist.
+There are two instrumental music groups and two organists.

-Mass on Sunday morning is always celebrated with music, supported by either the organist or one of the three music groups.
+Mass on Sunday morning is always celebrated with music, supported by either an organist or one of the two music groups.

 The rota for music at Sunday Masses is here.

-Many instrumentalists play in the music groups, including several younger parishioners.
+Many instrumentalists play in the music groups, including younger parishioners.